The latest batch of early Prime Day deals

 The best home security cameras of 2019: Want a live video feed of your home?
 Start with these products.

-Discuss: Prime Day 2019: Instant Pot, iPads, AirPods and Marvel movies already on sale
+Discuss: Prime Day 2019: Instant Pot, iPads, AirPods, Marvel movies and magazine subs already on sale

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.